-A key element of performance management, performance reviews help HR teams gain holistic insights into employee performance.
-Companies that implement comprehensive employee evaluations can learn valuable information about members of their workforce, such as who exhibits leadership potential, who is great at defining scalable processes, or who has exceptional industry knowledge that can help drive business.
-Apart from highlighting top performers, performance reviews also help managers and HR teams identify struggling employees who need support or performance improvement plans.
+Across the world, performance reviews help HR teams gain holistic insights into employee performance at their organizations.
+Companies that implement comprehensive employee evaluations can learn valuable information about their workforce, as performance appraisals can help HR teams highlight top performers or identify employees who need performance improvement plans.

 - What accomplishments are you most proud of?

-- What are three areas in which you would like to develop to continue growing at this company?
+- What are three areas in which you can improve in your current role to continue growing at this company?

-- What do you think you should do differently next year and why?
+- What should you do differently next year (or quarter) and why?

-- What is the company value you most exemplified in the last X months?
-Give examples of how.
+- What is the company value you best exemplified?

 - How has this person’s work impacted your ability to deliver on your goals?

 - To what extent does this person follow through on team expectations?

 - How would you rate this person’s communication and teamwork skills, and why?